-Learning Objective: 02-05 Define organizational culture and explain how managers both create and are influenced by organizational culture.
+Learning Objective: 02-05 Define organizational culture and explain how managers both create and are influenced by building common norms and values.
+Rites of enhancement help in motivating commitment to norms and values.

 37. Rites of integration help build common norms and values.